 The well-respected, beloved and award-winning and all-around puptastic magazine Dog Fancy got its start way back in 1970, laying the foundation for pet care magazines.
 As the world’s most widely-read dog magazine, Dog Fancy celebrated the dogs and people who love them with expert information and entertainment.
 Constantly evolving along with its dog-loving readership, in 2015 the Dog Fancy brand joined with the popular dog website Dogster.
 In 2003 Dogster began as an online community of dogs and the people who love them and then evolved into an award-winning source for all things canine-related.
 (The site was created by Ted Rheingold and his longtime friend Steven Reading.)
 The two brands Dog Fancy and Dogster combined to become even stronger, and today Dogster is the longest-running print publication for dog lovers, known for its love, care, humor and knowledge of all-things canine.

-Today, Dogster is a dog magazine and dog website where dog lovers come together to get the latest expert advice about dog behavior, dog health, dog news and dog entertainment, plus a whole lot of adorable dog pics.
-Subscribe to our magazine at dogster.com/subscribe.
-Contact us here.
-Or, check out Dogster’s online community.
+Today, Dogster is an online dog magazine and dog website where dog lovers come together to get the latest expert advice about dog behavior, dog health, dog news and dog entertainment, plus a whole lot of adorable dog pics.

 Meet Our Editorial Staff